Skip to main content

 (42): Chapel Hill Murders: They are Humans, we are Muslims

 Muhammad Muhsin Ibrahim @muhsin234 A lot happened last week.
-Least of all, my one terabyte external hard disk fell down and crushed; Ugh!
+Least of all, my one-terabyte external hard disk fell down and was crushed; Ugh!
 From Nigeria, two major interviews by President Jonathan and his number one contender, Gen. Buhari, and the fierce fight between Boko Haram and the Nigerian military in Gombe state got the media’s attention.
-That’s how media works: to report what’s happening and (should) do that irrespective of who is the victor or the vanquished.
-This is just an example; Nigerian media is far below the description of professional, unbiased or any desired standard.
-All too often, Muslims are attached to terrorism.
-This is not news, not any longer since 9/11 attacks.
+That’s how the media works: to report what’s happening and should do that irrespective of who is the victor or the vanquished.
+This is just an example; Nigerian media is far below the standards of professionalism, objectivity, or any desired standard.
+All too often, Muslims are associated with terrorism.
+This is not news, not any longer since the 9/11 attacks.
 Before the attacks, many Muslim countries were in relative peace: Iraq, Syria, Afghanistan and Libya.
-Now the story is markedly a contrasting a la scaring one.
-Daily, hundreds of Muslims are killed in those countries and others like Nigeria, Somalia, Myanmar, etc. And the deaths continue.
+Now the story is markedly a contrasting, a la scaring one.
+Daily, hundreds of Muslims are killed in those countries and others like Nigeria, Somalia, Myanmar, etc. And the ...

 (41): On the Election Postponement and the Religious Bigotry in Nigerian Politics

-Muhammad Muhsin Ibrahim @muhsin234 The much-awaited Valentine Day election, which is fondly called FeBuhari 14 th by the supporters of APC presidential candidate, General Muhammadu Buhari (GMB), was finally postponed yesterday, although the same had been predicted long ago by many observers.
-President Goodluck Ebele Jonathan (GEJ) is ever since feared by many to be, directly or indirectly, behind the dreaded Boko Haram (BH) insurgency.
+Muhammad Muhsin Ibrahim @muhsin234 The much-awaited Valentine Day election, fondly called FeBuhari 14th by supporters of APC presidential candidate General Muhammadu Buhari (GMB), was finally postponed yesterday, although many observers had long predicted it.
+President Goodluck Ebele Jonathan (GEJ) has been feared by many to be, directly or indirectly, behind the dreaded Boko Haram (BH) insurgency.
 This undoubtedly sounds implausible, but no one can refute the allegation hands down.
 Can you?
 What’s your verified fact?
 There’s none.
-The (In)Dependent National Electorate Commission (INEC) was apparently forced to postpone the elections to March, 28 and April, 11.
-Two main reasons could be deduced and both are for a pure, however mischievous, political gains by the ruining, nay, ruling party, PDP.
-First, taking the above hunch that President Jonathan has hands in the spread of the insurgency, this postponement is a clear vindication
+The (In)dependent National Electoral Commission (INEC) was apparently forced to postpone the elections to March 28 and April 11.
+Two main reasons could be deduced, and both are for pure, however mischievous, political gains by the ruining, nay, ruling party, PDP.
+First, taking the above hunch that President Jonathan has a hand in the spread of the insurgency, this postponement is a clear vindication that he wants to elongate his tenure for onl...

 (40): Africa, a Continent in Limbo